-This programme is aimed at those newly appointed consultants who have to face leadership and managerial challenges and covers a broad range of practical hands-on learning, alongside essential knowledge that is needed to help and support the decision making process.
+This programme is aimed at those newly appointed consultants who have to face leadership and managerial challenges and covers a broad range of practical hands-on learning, alongside the essential knowledge that is needed to help and support the decision-making process.

 To underpin the workshop learning, there are e-learning support modules available if required.